JavaFXpert/wikibrowser-service/README.md

 * Highlight node that is represented by selected Wikipedia article
 * Consider showing all relationships for a node when double-clicking it:
   (perhaps showing nodes as dashed line borders that may be pinned/unpinned)
-* Compute and display nodes for shortest path between two selected nodes
+* Compute and display nodes for shortest path between two selected nodes.
+Related ideas:
+  * Allow specification of relationship types
+  * Implement using techniques like AngryLoki uses in https://github.com/AngryLoki/wikidata-graph-builder like https://wiki.blazegraph.com/wiki/index.php/RDF_GAS_API
 * Create UI for editing Wikidata items
 * Enable user to change panel widths
-* Enable full screen concept map
+* Enable full screen concept map, perhaps automatically so on small mobile devices
 * Export concept map to PDF
 * Implement caching of /claims results
 * Import Wikidata data into Neo4j